 - All Banlaw systems have been configured to interface with the site control network, allowing control room visibility and interaction with pumps, alarms, tank levels, and PLC systems (SCADA)

 - Banlaw’s ResTrack RMS (Resource Management System) is the overarching software for enterprise reporting, and the configuration of all fluid storages, moves, and access for fuel-consuming assets

 - Light / Medium vehicles

-- During ‘go live’, there will be a permanent Banlaw presence on site.
-Banlaw technicians will focus on the training of users to enable safe fuelling and fluid-management processes, establish accurate FMS reporting, and ensure all systems are functioning correctly
+- During ‘go live’, there was a permanent Banlaw presence on site.
+Banlaw technicians focused on the training of users to enable safe fuelling and fluid-management processes, establish accurate FMS reporting, and ensure all systems were functioning correctly